mcds11/assingment-22-23/README.md

-# Welcome to my first HTML page
+# Welcome to HTML page
 ## About
-I am studying at the university of Suffolk!
+Assignment 1